Daniel-KM/Omeka-S-module-ImageServer/README.md

 From version 3.6.3.1, tiles are created automatically for all new images when the option is set to "auto".
 It's not recommended to set it if the existing media doesn't have tiles yet, so you have to bulk size them first.
-The conversion of the renderer from "tile" to the standard "file" can be done with the job in the config form.
+The conversion of the ingester and the renderer from the old "tile" to the standard "upload" and "file" is done automatically on upgrade.

 Furthermore, an option in settings and site settings allows to specify the default display: tile or large thumbnail.
 It can be selected directly in the theme too (thumbnail "tile").

-Of course, if you use an external server, you don't need to create static or dynamic tiles.
+Of course, if you use an external server, you don't need to create static or dynamic tiles (and in that case you don't need this module anyway).

 ### Creation of static tiles